Journeys of Black Mathematicians: A Documentary Project by George Csicsery

 GEORGE PAUL CSICSERY is a writer and has been an independent filmmaker since 1968.
 He has directed 36 films, many about the lives and work of mathematicians.
 His best-known documentaries are Secrets of the Surface: The Mathematical Vision of Maryam Mirzakhani (2020); Navajo Math Circles (2016); Counting from Infinity: Yitang Zhang and the Twin Prime Conjecture (2015); Julia Robinson and Hilbert’s Tenth Problem (2008); Hard Problems: The Road to the World’s Toughest Math Contest (2008); Hungry for Monsters: A Tale from a New Age Witch Hunt (2004); N is a Number: A Portrait of Paul Erdős (1993); and Where the Heart Roams (1987).

 In 2009, Csicsery received the Joint Policy Board for Mathematics (JPBM) Communications Award for bringing mathematics to non-mathematical audiences.
-Between 2017-2019, he was a Presidential Fellow at Chapman University.
+Between 2017 and 2019, he was a Presidential Fellow at Chapman University.